Yoga Across the Ages

 70s: Dharma Mittra, founder of Dharma Yoga New York Center and director of Life of the Yogi teacher training programs

-I had my first yoga lesson in 1967 and, from that very first session with Amrit Desai (the founder of Kripalu Yoga), the seed was sown for me.
+I had my first Kripalu Yoga lesson in 1967 and, from that very first session, the seed was sown for me.
 I was very fortunate to be in the presence of Swami Kripalu and part of the founding of Kripalu Yoga at the ashram in Sumneytown, Pennsylvania.
 Even though very little was known about yoga [in the West] then, it made sense to me.
 Yoga is a personal journey for me, and teaching has given me the opportunity to integrate the teachings into my everyday life.
 Practicing the asanas has enabled me to be healthy, vibrant, and youthful—and still teaching at 84.

 My journey to experience the eternal may only be fleeting, never to be realized, but I am convinced that yoga, the breath of the creator, helps me open the door to help others reach this wonder of life.

 © Kripalu Center for Yoga & Health.
 All rights reserved.
 To request permission to reprint, please e-mail email@example.com.